Manhattan Appellate Attorney In Manhattan, NY

 Under Second Circuit Rule 27.2, the Second Circuit, in deciding whether to certify a question of state law to a state’s court of last resort, is guided by three factors: (1) whether the state’s court of last resort has addressed the issue and, if not, whether the decisions of other courts of that state permit the Second Circuit to predict how the state’s court of last resort would resolve it; and (3) whether the certified question is determinative of the claim before the Second Circuit.

-Among the reasons that the Manhattan Court of Appeals may decline to answer the question certified are that: (1) the Manhattan Court of Appeals prefers to wait until the Appellate Division – the State of New York’s intermediate court of appeals – has had an opportunity to consider the issue and to give the Court of Appeals the benefit of the Appellate Division’s reasoned decision; or (2) the Court of Appeals finds that it is unclear whether the certified question will be determinative of the underlying matter or that the tendered issue is better left for definitive resolution by the federal courts themselves.
+Among the reasons that the New York Court of Appeals may decline to answer the question certified are that: (1) the New York Court of Appeals prefers to wait until the Appellate Division – the State of New York’s intermediate court of appeals – has had an opportunity to consider the issue and to give the Court of Appeals the benefit of the Appellate Division’s reasoned decision; or (2) the Court of Appeals finds that it is unclear whether the certified question will be determinative of the underlying matter or that the tendered issue is better left for definitive resolution by the federal courts themselves.
 To learn more about this process, contact a Manhattan, NY appellate attorney at the Law Offices of David S. Rich, LLC.

 Manhattan Appeals

 Motions For Stays Pending Appeal: When the judgment or order appealed from does not meet the prerequisites for an “automatic” stay under N.Y.
 C.P.L.R.
-5519(a) or (b), and upon application by the appellant, Manhattan’s Appellate Division, pursuant to N.Y.
+5519(a) or (b), and upon application by the appellant, New York’s Appellate Division, pursuant to N.Y.
 C.P.L.R.
 5519(c), has discretion to stay enforcement of the judgment or order pending the appeal from the judgment or order.

 Among the factors that the Appellate Division considers in deciding whether to grant an application for a stay pending appeal are: (1) whether the litigant seeking a discretionary stay has demonstrated that the underlying appeal itself may have merit; (2) the possible impacts on the progress of important public work involved if a stay is granted or denied in the case; (3) whether the stay will prejudice other parties; and (4) whether the appeal may become moot and academic.